 December is the time when the dolphins and the whales can be spotted in this part of the Indian Ocean – and what a sight it is!
 My host at the hostel booked a spot for me, assuring me that the chance of seeing one of these incredible creatures was as high as 90%.
 However, it’s important to remember that these are wild animals and although your chances are high, sightings aren’t guaranteed.
 But luck favored me yet again, and I spotted around 8 whales (including a mother with its baby) and for a second, it felt like everything I’d seen in David Attenborough’s show – ‘Our Planet’ – tuned to reality!

-My vacation turned out to be really meaningful when I got to spend a day at one of the Turtle hatcheries near Unawatuna and learned how the sea turtles are facing many threats in Sri Lanka including illegal poaching of eggs, habitat destruction, and getting caught in fishing nets.
-There are a number of sanctuaries that have come into place in the country to protect these incredible creatures, and a majority of them have incredible facilities that care for and rehabilitate turtles, to release them back into the wild.
+My vacation turned out to be meaningful when I got to spend a day at one of the Turtle hatcheries near Unawatuna and learned how sea turtles are facing many threats in Sri Lanka including illegal poaching of eggs, habitat destruction, and getting caught in fishing nets.
+Several sanctuaries have come into place in the country to protect these incredible creatures, and a majority of them have incredible facilities that care for and rehabilitate turtles, to release them back into the wild.
 I met some volunteers who had traveled from various parts of the world and were a part of the Turtle Conservation Program in Sri Lanka.

 When I told my Airbnb host at Mirissa that my next stop was Galle, he fondly said, “You’ll be driving through the traffic of Sri Lanka, and suddenly, you’ll find yourself in Europe!”
 I laughed as we talked, and then I was in Galle Fort, completely awestruck.
 The old town of Galle was once used as a trading port for spices and other goods for over 200 years.
 However, today, the fort has been transformed into a place of history, romance, and beauty where travelers are warmly welcomed to dive headfirst into the exotic stories and be a part of this UNESCO heritage site.
 Hopping around the fort on a sun-soaked afternoon was an adventure in itself, but if you ask me, the postcard shopping and good food compensated for all the exhaustion!